Tshrestha-1114/Bank_Fraud_Detection_SQL/README.md

 Using this datasets some anomolies cases are given below:
 **Anomaly-1**
-Description - Finding suspicious transactions by searching for transactions made more than $5000 in one day SQL Command:
+Description - Finding suspicious transactions by searching for transactions made more than $5000 in one day.

+SQL Command:
 SELECT
 GROUP_CONCAT(MerchantTransactionID) AS